Rui-L/multi-paxos/README.md

-A simple Multi-Paxos protocol over HTTP.
+A simple Multi-Paxos protocol over HTTP, using python3 asyncio/aiohttp.
+This is just a proof of concept implementation, for my study of distributed systems, and also for me to not forget about asyncio.

 ## Configuration
 A `paxos.yaml` config file is needed for the nodes to run.
 A sample is as follows: